 - 76% of the deaths in Georgia are people 65 or older, while only 14% of Georgia’s population is 65 or older.

 - More than 1/3 of deaths in Georgia are people age 80 and older.

 - About 35% of the COVID deaths in Georgia come from nursing homes and other long-term care facilities, down from about half early on in the pandemic.

 - The average age of COVID fatalities in Georgia is ~74.

 - In Georgia, more people 90 and older have died than 55 and under.
 More people 80 and older have died than those under 70.

 On the other hand, COVID is rarely fatal to younger populations.

 - About 10% of deaths are those are under 55, and less than 3% are under age 40.

-- As of October 6th, Georgia has seen 6 pediatric deaths, and all but one had co-morbidities.
-The death without comorbidities was a 7-year-old boy from Chatham County.
+- A 7-year-old boy from Chatham County died.
 He had a febrile seizure in the bath tub and drowned.

-- As of October 6th, 55 deaths have occurred in Georgia in the 18-29 age bracket.
-That’s 0.07% of all confirmed COVID cases in this age group.
+- As of November 6th, 58 deaths have occurred in Georgia in the 18-29 age bracket.
+That’s 0.07% (1 in over 1400) of all confirmed COVID cases in this age group (the rate is even smaller when you consider the large number of illnesses that aren’t confirmed cases because they aren’t identified by PCR testing).
 The risk is extremely low for this age group.